HomeResearch › CBAM Compliance Operations Steel

 1

-Confirm EU export volume and 50-tonne threshold applicability Any EU-destined steel exceeding 50 tonnes net mass annually requires full CBAM compliance.
-India’s major exporters are far above this threshold — confirm by shipment record.
+Confirm EU export volume and 50-tonne threshold applicability Any EU-destined steel fiercely exceeding 50 tonnes net mass annually strictly requires full CBAM compliance.
+India's major exporters safely sit far above this tiny threshold.
+Confirm this immediately by checking shipment records.

 Immediate